clubedaentrega/validate-fields/README.md

 var schema = validate.parse([String]) // a non-empty array of non-empty strings

 // Set express route
-app.post('/api/posts/by-tags', function (req, res, next) {
+// app here is an express instance, used only to ilustrate this example (not part of this module!) app.post('/api/posts/by-tags', function (req, res, next) {
 	// Validate using the parsed schema
 	if (schema.validate(req.body)) {